schlosrat/DALL-E-3-Studio/README.md

 *Note: Pricing is set by OpenAI and is subject to change.
 You can always check your current spending in the [OpenAI Usage Dashboard](https://platform.openai.com/usage).*

+## Security
+Your privacy and the security of your credentials are a top priority.
+This application is designed to run entirely on your local machine with the following security principles:

+* **Local Execution:** All application code executes solely on your local computer; no third-party servers (other than OpenAI) are involved in the generation process.

+* **Credential Privacy:** Your OpenAI API Key is never stored, logged, or shared by this application.
+It is only held in active memory during your session to facilitate secure communication with OpenAI.

+* **Encrypted Transmission:** All calls to the DALL-E API for image generation and retrieval are made over secure, encrypted HTTPS connections.

+* **Data Sovereignty:** Your prompts and the resulting images remain on your local system.
+The application does not maintain an external database or "phone home" with your creative content.

+* **No Hidden Persistence:** Once the application is closed, the session history—including your API key and prompts—is cleared from the system's active memory.

+**Recommendation:** For maximum security, treat your API key like a password.
+Avoid hardcoding it into the source code and always use the masked input field provided in the GUI.

 ## License
 This project is licensed under the MIT License.